 The rest of us come from diverse backgrounds: students, teachers, architects, artists, engineers, accountants and many more.
 We have several music college graduates and players from around the world: France, The Netherlands, Germany, Japan and the USA.
-One of our former violinists, Chonon Lewis, is an accomplished composer, and we have performed his works on several occasions.
+One of our former violinists, Chonon Lewis, was an accomplished composer, and we have performed his works on several occasions.

 Some of us have been in the orchestra for years, some have joined much more recently.
 The age range is wide and there are plenty of young members.
 Many of us live in the North London area, but a significant number travel in from other parts of London and from much further afield.
 What we all have in common is that we are passionate about music and our orchestra.